tgstation/tgstation/.github/CONTRIBUTING.md

 There is no strict process when it comes to merging pull requests.
 Pull requests will sometimes take a while before they are looked at by a maintainer; the bigger the change, the more time it will take before they are accepted into the code.
 Every team member is a volunteer who is giving up their own time to help maintain and contribute, so please be courteous and respectful.
 Here are some helpful ways to make it easier for you and for the maintainers when making a pull request.

-* Make sure your pull request complies to the requirements outlined in [this guide](http://tgstation13.org/wiki/Getting_Your_Pull_Accepted)
+* Make sure your pull request complies to the requirements outlined here

 * You are going to be expected to document all your changes in the pull request.
 Failing to do so will mean delaying it as we will have to question why you made the change.
 On the other hand, you can speed up the process by making the pull request readable and easy to understand, with diagrams or before/after data.